What is a Leonberger? This St. Bernard and Newfoundland mix is a gigantic dog known for its gentle and playful disposition.

 Well-trained Leonbergers make excellent family pets.
 The dogs require companionship.
 If you separate the dogs from their families, they tend to experience anxiety and become destructive.
-The dogs also are prone to a difficult teen phase when he can be stubborn and destructive.
+The dogs also are prone to a difficult teen phase when they can be stubborn and destructive.
 That’s why obedience training is critical.

-The Leonberger has a double coat in a lion yellow, reddish-brown or golden color.
+The Leonberger has a double coat in a lion yellow, reddish-brown, or golden color.
 The dogs shed a lot and require regular brushing.
 Leonbergers need to be brushed daily, especially behind their ears and on the back of their legs.
 Without regular brushing, their coats are prone to matting.
 Plan to buy an undercoat rake and a slicker brush to keep your dog’s coat smooth and beautiful.